Easy Chicken Meatballs

 1. Heat the oil in a large skillet over medium high heat.
 Add the sausage and brown on all sides, about 5-7 minutes .
 Remove and set aside.

 3. You can slice the sausage into thick pieces or leave it whole, then return it back to the pan .
-Add the garlic and stir everything together.
+Add the garlic, and balsamic vinegar and stir everything together.
 Cook for an additional 5 minutes until the sausage is fully cooked through and the flavors are well combined.

 4. Season with salt and pepper to taste.
 Top with fresh Italian parsley, if desired.
 ENJOY!!!!